telerik/kendo-react-buttons/docs/buttongroup/api.md

 Disables all Button within the ButtonGroup.
 By default, the component is enabled.

-For the client-side API of the Button, refer to its [configuration options article](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).
+For the API of the Button, refer to its [configuration options article](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).